-Attendance School attendance (3 of 4 periods or 5 of 7 periods) is required for participation in practices, matches, or performances for all extracurricular and athletic programs.
+Attendance One half day (two periods) of school attendance is required for participation in practices, matches, or performances for all extracurricular and athletic programs.
 Exceptions include attendance at funerals, required court appearances, college visitation, etc. Any participant suspended (out-of-school) or suspended pending expulsion from school will not be allowed to practice, compete or participate.
 When a student is absent from school for more than 5 days, a doctor's note must be received before participation in athletic programs may resume.